shilpaanandg/url_shortner/README.md

 Python 2.7 and django 1.8 is used.

+1: Download the source code.
+2: On command prompt go to the directory where manage.py file is.
-1: You can directly download the source code and run following command to run this app: python manage.py runserver
+3: Run command python manage.py runserver
-2: Open http://localhost:8000 in the browser.
+4: Open http://localhost:8000 in the browser.